With lists, libraries, sites, and site collections, the SharePoint platform is really well suited to project management.

 With a Portfolio in BrightWork, you can pick and choose the projects you want to report on.

-To understand the significance of this, look at the image of another project hierarchy below.
+To understand the significance of this, take another look at our project hierarchy below.

 The highlighted Project Office automatically reports on the sites in the red box.

-A portfolio would allow you to report on just the sites in the blue boxes (or any mix of sites that made sense to you).
+A portfolio would allow you to report on just the sites in the green (or any mix of sites that made sense to you).

 The Portfolio Reporting is super handy when you need to report on a group of projects that fall outside the typical hierarchy.

-It could be a series of project that are of particularly high-value, maybe sensitive projects that require extra scrutiny, or some other grouping that is of importance to you.
+It could be a series of projects that are of particularly high-value, maybe sensitive projects that require extra scrutiny, or some other grouping that is of importance to you.

-Similar to the Project Office, Portfolio Reporting includes a set of cross-project dashboards that enable senior executives to see, at-a-glance, how all projects are performing and easily identify the ones that are in trouble.
+The Project Office and Portfolio Reporting templates both include a set of cross-project dashboards that enable senior executives to see, at-a-glance, how all projects are performing and easily identify the ones that are in trouble.

-Once the projects are added to the Portfolio Reporting, the template has a suite of dashboards built in that roll-up data from nominated projects, automatically and in real-time.
+The dashboards roll-up data from nominated projects, automatically and in real-time.

 Some of the flexible cross-project reporting dashboards include: